Miss Rapid City Candidate Guide 2024

 WEIGHTING OF SCORES, SUGGESTIONS FOR COMPETITION ATTIRE, AND HELPFUL HINTS FOR SUCCESSFUL COMPETITION:

-Interview is 25% of your score.
+Private Interview is 30% of your score.

 Wear a suit or dress of choice – something you would wear for a job interview.
 Your personal taste should dictate all your clothing choices, but avoid extreme styles.
 Typically, contestants choose suits or dresses with above-the-knee skirts, but you may choose a longer skirt or pants suit.
 Busy patterns, styles, or excessive jewelry and scarves may distract the judges’ attention from what you are saying, so keep them minimal.